-Review of R2 Develop smarter capture, The council's corporate Sep-08 performance analysis and use of complaints customer complaints management and customer contact data to drive service improvement though: procedures are being reviewed in order to ensure Carried out Dec-07 Report Mar-08 a comprehensive process of recording and monitoring complaints; and effective means of using feedback to improve service delivery. more effective complaints handling and provision of accurate data for service management.
+Review of performance R2 Develop smarter capture, analysis and use of complaints The council's new corporate customer complaints March 2009 management and customer contact data to drive service improvement though: a comprehensive process of recording procedures have been in place since the 1/10/08.
+Initial monitoring and analysis is Carried out Dec-07 and monitoring complaints; and taking place in order to Report Mar-08 effective means of using feedback to improve service delivery. ensure more effective complaints handling and provision of accurate data for service management.
+Q3 will ensure that appropriate information and trend analysis is available and Q4 will develop feedback to improve service delivery.